qxmpp-project/qxmpp/README.md

 SUPPORTED PLATFORMS
 ===================

-It should work on all the plaforms supported by Qt.
+It should work on all the platforms supported by Qt.
 For a complete list of platforms support by Qt, see:

 https://doc.qt.io/qt-5/supported-platforms.html